10ego/ecogee/readme.md

 # Ecoregion shapefile processor

-Converts the ecoregion shapefiles provided under https://zenodo.org/record/4018314 to a geojson format so it can be used with Google Earth Engine
+Converts the ecoregion shapefiles provided under [this Zenodo record](https://zenodo.org/record/4018314) to a geojson format so it can be used with Google Earth Engine

 ## Requirements
 * python3